 Peak season is the part of the year where businesses make the majority of their revenue and sales due to specific events in a particular market.
 Holiday season is the most common example of a peak season, and affects almost all businesses in the retail industry.
 Many retailers experience an increase in demand because of shopping holidays like Cyber Monday, Black Friday, and Christmas.
-However, there are industries who experience peak season during other parts of the year as well.
+However, there are industries that experience peak season during other parts of the year as well.

 Just as the name suggests, inventory accuracy is the measure of how accurate the inventory listed in your database is to the actual physical inventory you have in your warehouse or distribution center.
 While this may be the most obvious metric you should be tracking, it is often the most neglected.

 A high rate of inaccuracy in inventory can lead to unexpected issues like: